inducer/lecture-tube/README.md

 generally easier to deal with than non-UVC webcams.
 In addition, that model (and its successors) can record in [1080p](https://en.wikipedia.org/wiki/1080p).

+We attach the webcam to the top of a (cheapo) tripod using a looped strip of velcro.

 Our current approach to capturing what's going on in the classroom is to use gstreamer.
 I've packaged this up in a script: